CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING-CMAKE.md

 $ make install
 ```

-However, it will likely fail because you have a different build environment setup :)
+However, it will likely fail because you have a different build environment setup. :)

 Currently known dependencies (may be outdated; use `ldd.exe` to correct it for your system):